drovak/os8diskserver/SerialDisk/docs/how-to.md

 ### STARTING THE SERVER ###

 At this point, we're ready to start the server.
-The server can handle up to two disk images.
+The server can handle up to four disk images.
 To start the server, change the directory back to `../server` and run `./os8disk -1 ../disks/diagpack2.rk05`.
 The `-1` tells the disk server that the following image should be mounted as the primary disk.